 Here you see our polishing room.

 We use high speed buffing wheels with literally dozens of different wheels to get the best finish possible on every single piece of jewelry that comes through our shop.
-Even the most simple of repairs gets a trip through the poishing wheel to return your jewelry to you in as near new condition as possible.
+Even the most simple of repairs gets a trip through the polishing wheel to return your jewelry to you in as near new condition as possible.

 Back in another room is our rather cluttered casting, milling, and polishing room.
 A real quick tour around the room, from the lower left moving clockwise, is our flat and square rolling mills with our ring stretcher.
-Straight back, in the center of the room, is our argon vacum casting machine and an older, yet well used horizontal casting centrifuge.
+Straight back, in the center of the room, is our argon vacuum casting machine and an older, yet well used horizontal casting centrifuge.
 Here is where the casting happens.
 We melt silver, gold, and platinum, using all new casting grains.
 We cast one piece at a time, under carefully controlled conditions, all to get the best possible cast every single time.
 In many cases, casting metal in the natural environment produces quality results, however, jewelers have figured out how to act against nature in order to achieve optimal properties from their cast components.
 By using a vacuum to evacuate air in an enclosed area, either to produce a mold, pour castings or melt metal, we can successfully produce complex, difficult castings in a controlled environment.
 If you’ve ever sipped a drink through a straw, then you understand the analogy of vacuum casting, an alternative to traditional casting.
 In this method, molten metal is drawn into the mold, like soda climbing up a straw, for a more controlled, less turbulent fill of the mold cavity.

 In the far back right, under the white ventilation hood, is where our burnout ovens are kept.
-You could see them quite clearly from here if our huge lathe wasn't in the way.
+You could see them quite clearly from here if our huge lathe wasn’t in the way.
 And yes, we do use this large lathe in jewelry work, just not very often.
-And then to the right is our Revo540CX, this mill cuts the design directly into wax.
-This is a next-generation wax mill that integrates exclusive software with the latest hardware to provide superior part quality and the capacity to do an infinite variety of designs.
+And then to the right is our

 Right about now I’m guessing you are wondering what that wall in the back is all about.
 That is our model board.
 Many of the design we develop are recast in silver and have rubber molds made of them.
 Some may be reused, or used as starting points for new designs, and others may never be used again but we wanted to keep a solid history of what we have done in the past.
 There are hundreds of different rings, pendants, and other assorted jewelry pieces hanging there, with even more molds of past projects stuffed in every nook and cranny of our shop.
 We may be focused on moving forward with our craft, but we are proud to keep our past close at hand to remind us where we have been.